 But this very scenario happens all the time in creative industries, particularly in the voice-over world.
-Asking VO talent to work for free hurts their business for obvious reasons, but it can also hurt yours.
+Asking VO talent to work for free is a ridiculous request in the world of business.
+It hurts their business for obvious reasons, but it can also hurt yours.
 Still, some companies still ask for it, and some VO actors still oblige.

 Why Free Voice-Over Talent May Agree to Work for Nothing

-Finding free voice-over talent may be easier than you think, especially with increased competition popping up in every corner of the Internet.
-But you need to be wary of those who agree to performing work at no cost, as not all the reasons for accepting such work may promise exceptional – or even good – results.
+Finding free voice-over talent may be easier than you think, especially with increased competition popping up in every corner of the internet.
+But you need to be wary of those who agree to performing work at no cost, as not all the reasons for accepting such work may promise exceptional – or even usable – results.

 The talent is new or inexperienced.